 The game has intentionally imprecise controls, which means you'll fail over and over again—and that's totally fine, because you fail so ridiculously and so spectacularly that you can't help but bust out laughing.

-Don't be confuse: Xbox Game Pass has both Super Lucky's Tale and New Super Lucky's Tale, and it isn't immediately clear what the difference is.
+Don't be confused: Xbox Game Pass has both Super Lucky's Tale and New Super Lucky's Tale, and it isn't immediately clear what the difference is.

 Basically, New Super Lucky's Tale is a much more polished version of the original game, so you should just stick with this one.